Fundamental diagram of urban rail transit considering train-passenger interaction

 \subsection{Discussion}

-The proposed macroscopic model computes train out-flow $d(t)$ and passenger out-flow $d(t)$ based on the FD function $Q(\cdot)$, the initial and boundary conditions $a(t)$, $a_p(t)$, and $T(0)$.
-The notable feature of the model is that it is highly tractable, as it is based on an exit-flow model.
+The proposed macroscopic model computes train out-flow $d(t)$ and passenger out-flow $d_p(t)$ based on the FD function $Q(\cdot)$, the initial and boundary conditions $a(t)$, $a_p(t)$, and $T(0)$.
+The notable feature of the model is its high tractability and computational efficiency, as it is based on an exit-flow model.
 Therefore, we expect the proposed model to be useful for analyzing various management strategies for transit systems (e.g., dynamic pricing during the morning commute).

-The proposed model can accurately approximate the macroscopic behavior of a transit operation with high-frequency operation (i.e., small headway time) under moderate changes in demand and/or supply.
-This is because exit-flow models are reasonable when the changes in inflow are moderate compared with the relaxation time of the dynamical system.
-Because such situations often occur in busy metropolitan subway systems, which suffer from congestion and delay during rush hours because of heavy demand, the model may be useful for investigating such congestion problems.
-However, the accuracy of the model is expected to decrease if the operation has low steadiness, such as in the event of train bunching.
-In the next section, the quantitative accuracy of the model is verified using numerical experiments.
+It is reasonable to expect that the proposed model can accurately approximate the macroscopic behavior of a transit operation with high-frequency operation (i.e., small time-headway) under moderate changes in demand and/or supply.
+This is because exit-flow models are reasonably approximate a dynamical system's behavior when the changes in inflow are moderate compared with the relaxation time of the system.
+In the next section, the quantitative accuracy of the model is validated through numerical experiments.

-The model can also derive the social cost and benefit of a transit system.
-For example, the generalized travel cost of passengers (e.g., travel time, schedule delay, crowding disutility) can be calculated from $A_p(t)$ and $D_p(t)$.
-In addition, the operation cost of the transit system can be calculated from $A(t)$, $D(t)$, and the FD parameters.